NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 ---

-### Prediction 16: Conditions for the emergence of self
+### Prediction 16: Conditions for the existence of self

 If a system possesses: